Johannestegner/node-continual/README.md

 # Continual
 ###  Run tasks on interval.

-Simple continual task runner written in node js.
+Simple task runner written in node js.

 ## Installation
-Continual is proffered to be installed globally.
+Continual is preffered to be installed globally.
 ```
 [Installation command here whenever package is published]
 ```
-But should run fine as a local installation too.
-Examples of jobs and notifiers can be found in the `example` folder.

 ## Usage
-Continual currently needs to be intiailized in the directory where its job will be run from.
+Continual needs to be intiailized in the directory where its job will be run from.
-You could of courser run jobs from anywhere, and let them do whatever they want, so its not in any type of jail.
+You could of course run jobs from anywhere, and let them do whatever they want, so its not in any type of "jail".
 Initialization is easy, just point your terminal to the directory where you want it to run and summon it with the following magic words:

 ```